- How do I set up my PeopleSoft User Account?

+Why haven’t I received my Travel reimbursement?
 Please check the status of your report by logging in to Self-Service.
 Click on Employee Self-Service, Expense Report, and View/Print.
 You may search for your report by name or report id number.
 If your report is in a ‘Pending’ status, you will need to click on the ‘Submit’ button in order to allow the report to move through the system.
 If you have submitted your report, please check with your Approver/Supervisor to see if it is in their worklist awaiting approval.
 Once your report is approved, it will move into the AP Approvers worklist for reimbursement processing.

+When will I get my Travel reimbursement?
 Reimbursements are processed within 3-5 business days.
 However, this depends on the report being submitted in the system and all documentation (receipts and hard copies of report) being received in the Accounts Payable office.

+How do I sign up for Direct Deposit?
 This is done through ADP.
 The information you enter into ADP is synchronized in PeopleSoft usually within 1-2 business days.
-Click here for instructions on adding a bank to ADP.
+View the instructions on adding a bank to ADP.

+Should I use the Pre-Paid Payment Type option?
 Yes, if you have requested a check for lodging, airfare, rental vehicles or other travel related expenses.
 Include the receipts or copies of them for these expenses with your expense report.
 Paying expenses out-of-pocket does not establish a pre-paid expense.

 Travelers on university business may open and maintain frequent flyer/guest accounts with airlines, hotels, car rental, credit card, charge card companies and other travel suppliers.
 The cost of these memberships or enrollments is the responsibility of the traveler and will not be reimbursed by the university.
 Travelers may retain promotional items, including frequent flyer miles, earned on official state travel.
 However, if an employee makes travel arrangements that favor a preferred airline, charge or credit card or other supplier in order to receive promotional items/points and this circumvents purchasing the most economical means of travel, or results in “excessive” rewards or points, they are in violation of this travel policy.
 Costs for travel arrangements that violate the policy violation are non-reimbursable.

+How long do I have to submit my Travel Expense report?
 Employees must submit all expenses for reimbursement and reconciliation within 10 days of trip completion, no later than 45 calendar days.
 IRS guidelines require reimbursement within 60 days.
 If the reimbursement does not occur within 60 days, the reimbursement will be included in the employee's taxable income.

+What receipts are required for reimbursement?
 Receipts are required for lodging, airfare and baggage fees, taxis, buses and other types of public transportation, parking, rental vehicles and fuel purchases associated with the rental vehicle and registration fees.

+What if I need to travel by Airline?
 Please provide documentation showing purchase of lowest airfare.
 This documentation is required.
 If the airfare is non-refundable, please provide supporting documentation for this also.